Quantitative Research Methods

 As one of only 15 centres in the UK, Bristol is part of a national network that is training a new generation of social scientists.

 The University also has considerable expertise in quantitative methods.
-For example, the School of Geographical Sciences is a major centre for quantitative human geography; the School for Policy Studies hosts the well-respected Townsend Centre for International Poverty Research; and the Centre for Multilevel Modelling develops software that is used throughout the world.
+The School of Geographical Sciences is a major centre for quantitative human geography; the School for Policy Studies hosts the well-respected Townsend Centre for International Poverty Research; and the Centre for Multilevel Modelling develops software that is used throughout the world.